This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 have a key-value store deployed, many libraries can automatically use them for cache-aside and write-through caching

-Let’s now look at the second type of data store commonly used for caching, CDNs.
+Let’s now look at the second type of data store commonly used for caching: CDNs.

 CDNs

-A content delivery network (CDN) consists of servers that are distributed all over the world, called Points of
+A content delivery network (CDN) consists of servers that are distributed all over the world, called points of presence (PoPs), that cache data from your origin servers (your app servers), and serve that data from a PoP

 that is as close to the user as possible.
 Whereas a key-value store goes between your app servers and

-your database, a CDN goes between your users and your app servers, as shown in Figure 98.
-When a user makes
+your database, a CDN goes between your users and your app servers, as shown in Figure 83.

-a request, it first goes to the PoP that is closest to that user, and if the content is already cached, the user
+When a user makes a request, it first goes to the PoP closest to that user, and if the content is already

 in over 130 countries.
 This allows you to serve content from locations that are closer to your users,